oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ### Sample proposals from past years

 If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2019 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019) for examples of proposals that we accepted in 2019.
-The GSoC proposal template (linked above) was created this year, so although it may seem like none of the previous proposals are following the template. we strongly encourage you to follow it this time.
+Note that the [GSoC Proposal Template](https://docs.google.com/document/d/1C6OgWa5I2wTWYPLTOqoZMVvWrVQ10BGXbe4SNEBMu-s/edit) was only created in 2020, so although it may seem like none of the previous proposals follow the template, please be sure to follow it this year.

-_**Note:** although some of these proposals are a bit on the long side, there's **no** formal length requirement for your proposal -- in general, the quality of what you write is much more important than the amount of text you write.
-In fact, we encourage you to write shorter proposals that still convey the main aim of the project.
+_**Note:** although some of these proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
+In general, the quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
 For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._

 ## Types of work related to Oppia projects
 In order to ensure a well-rounded engineering experience, developers will do some or all of the following depending on their project:
 - Meet with their mentors regularly
 - Meet with other contributors related to their project area
+- Read and understand parts of the code base related to their project
 - Receive code reviews for all code they write for their project
 - Write automated tests for their projects
 - Create UI mocks (if doing frontend development)